 Then I arrived in Osman, a town on the connecting route I’d crafted (shorter than the one the IATA lists).
 There was a bar-restaurant that had just opened (phew!) and I was able to score a BLT and two bottles of water for just $6.25.
 Oh, and they also dumped a ton of ice cubes into my Camelbak.

 NOTE: Ice cannot be overrated on a hot day.
 Any water is life-saving, but drinking really cold water totally rejuvenates you.
-I could have kissed the woman who dumped several handfuls in.
+I wanted to kiss the woman who dumped several handfuls in.

 Oh – one of the women at the place, the Smiling Moose Saloon & Grill, said, “I saw you walking this morning in Manitowoc!”
 She was shocked.
 I just laughed.

-I was amazed when I finally reached La Budde Creek.
+At the end of the day, La Budde Creek was a pleasant surprise.
 In 2013, it hadn’t impressed me.
 It seemed a bit scruffy and nondescript, but today it was beautiful.
-There were vast fields of goldenrod (I think — I’m not good with plants) that were just stunning.
+There were vast fields of goldenrod (I think – I’m not good with plants) that were just stunning.
 And the paths were nicely maintained.
 And after roasting in the sun all day, any shaded trail would be heavenly!

-Mary Jo picked me up at the end of the day and informed me that temps hit the 90s today, and that it was still 86 when she got me.
+Mary Jo picked me up at the end of the day and informed me that temps hit the 90s F. (32 C.) today, and that it was still 86 F. (30 C.) when she got me.
 No wonder I thought it was such a brutal day!
 More of the same is in store, but at least I’ll be in shaded Kettle Moraine.